kkibria/scandroid/README.md

 > executable, you have to build the executable in a Mac.
 I have built and tested it only in an
 > windows 10 machine.

-## macos and ubuntu
+## MacOs and ubuntu
 Building binary For all platforms consult `.github/workflows` folder.
 This floder contains commands for building binaries using github actions.
-I use github actions to build binaries for windows, macos and ubuntu each time I do a commit.
+I use github actions to build binaries for windows, MacOs and ubuntu each time I do a commit.
 You can download the recent prebuilt binaries (artifacts) from actions tab.